 Google Cloud Internal HTTP(S) Load Balancing is a proxy-based, regional Layer 7 load balancer that enables you to run and scale your services behind an internal IP address.

-Internal HTTP(S) Load Balancing distributes HTTP and HTTPS traffic to backends hosted on Compute Engine and Google Kubernetes Engine (GKE).
+Internal HTTP(S) Load Balancing distributes HTTP and HTTPS traffic to backends hosted on Compute Engine, Google Kubernetes Engine (GKE), and Cloud Run.
 The load balancer is accessible only in the chosen region of your Virtual Private Cloud (VPC) network on an internal IP address.

 Internal HTTP(S) Load Balancing is a managed service based on the open source Envoy proxy.
 This enables rich traffic control capabilities based on HTTP(S) parameters.
 After the load balancer has been configured, it automatically allocates Envoy proxies to meet your traffic needs.

 At a high level, an internal HTTP(S) load balancer consists of:

 - An internal IP address to which clients send traffic.
 Only clients that are located in the same region as the load balancer can access this IP address.

 Internal client requests stay internal to your network and region.